-The state is inhabited by 16 major tribes while most of the tribes lives in cities and got a “normal” life these days you also got some tribes that still tries to live a more traditional way.
+The state is inhabited by 16 major tribes while most of the tribes live in cities and got a “normal” life these days you also got some tribes that still try to live a more traditional way.

 The best place to meet the headhunters is the village of Longwa in North East of Nagaland in the Mon district, the village is literally on the Burma (Myanmar) border, the house of the king (yes they do have real king) is located on the border so half the house is in India the other half is in Burma (Myanmar).

 The first thing you have to do when to arrive in Longwa is to visit the King, to present him with a gift, preferably a bottle of rum or whiskey.

 The king had passed out for the evening when I arrived after some heavy opium smoking, but one of his 60!! wives allowed me to stay.

 It’s not much to do in Longwa except soaking up the culture and enjoying the view into Burma, it’s no shops, no restaurants, or guesthouses.
 But some of the locals invited me to join them for hunting with very old hunting rifles(with black powder), dynamite!! and fishing with electricity!

 Disappointingly the hunt was a bit of a letdown, we didn’t catch anything, but I didn’t expect to catch anything either since it seems like the locals have been overhunting for years, even walking around the thick jungle for hours we didn’t even see or hear a single bird.
-The Konyak tribe have killed everything in the jungle along time ago.
+The Konyak tribe have killed everything in the jungle a long time ago.

 When I got back to the village after hours of tough hiking I got meet some very stoned locals.

-The only thing the local seem to be doing is to smoke opium and walk around.
+The only thing the locals seem to be doing is to smoke opium and walk around.